 The kinetic energy distribution of cis molecules is exactly the same as that of trans molecules because both isomer are at 615 K. However, because Ea, forward > Ea, reverse, the fraction of cis molecules with KE > Ea is smaller than the fraction of trans molecules with KE > Ea.
 This means that when a molecule is in the cis form, it is less likely for it to have enough energy to reach the transition state compared to when it is in the trans form.
 Therefore, on average, each molecule spends ⅔ time in the cis form and ⅓ time in the trans form, giving us K° = 0.5.

 The K° = kforward/kreverse relationship can be derived from the fact that at equilibrium rateforward = ratereverse:

 As we explore reaction kinetics in more details in the next few days, we will focus mainly on discussing the kinetics of the forward reaction.
 When considering the principles of chemical kinetics, it is easier to treat forward and reverse reactions separately.
-But all of these principles apply equally to both.
+But all of the principles we discuss apply equally to both forward and reverse reactions.

 Please use this form to report any inconsistencies, errors, or other things you would like to change about this page.
 We appreciate your comments. 🙂